Posts filed under 'Special discussion topics'

 Early in the summer as I was thinking about my contribution to the obesity epidemic, global warming and the political implications of how we as a country have to import so much oil, I realized that something a former boss of mine used to chant: “Food is fuel” is absolutely true in so many ways.
 When we eat too much food and don’t get enough movement in our daily lives, we store it away for later use.
 If we have a storage unit going and we want to walk to the store, we have the energy to do it right there.
 We could mine the fat in our bodies to transport ourselves places!
 Early in the summer when my thoughts ran this way, I was trying to make an effort to use my fat stores instead of gas.
 I got a ride into work a few times and made the hour walk home.
 I walked forty-five minutes each way to the bank one day and even walked a half hour each way to the post office to drop off a letter.
 Then my old habits kicked in.
 I started taking the car everywhere again.
 Why?
 Well, walking is damn hard.
 It is also time consuming.
 In order to make these trips by foot, I needed to make sure I had the time to do it.
 I also had to plan out how to carry things if needed.
 It took effort and I got lazy.

 Why do I bring this up as a discussion point?
 In case you didn’t see it, a new article broke a few days ago in the news that verified my own train of thought.
-Here is a except:
+Here is an excerpt:

 “America’s obesity epidemic and global warming might not seem to have much in common.
 But public health experts suggest people can attack them both by cutting calories and carbon dioxide at the same time.
 How?
 They advise that people get out of their cars and walk or bike half an hour a day instead of driving.
 And also they suggest eating less red meat.
 That’s how Americans can simultaneously save the planet and their health, say doctors and climate scientists.The payoffs are huge, although unlikely to happen.
 One numbers-crunching scientist calculates that if all Americans between 10 and 74 walked just half an hour a day instead of driving, they would cut the annual U.S. emissions of carbon dioxide, the chief greenhouse gas, by 64 million tons.About 6.5 billion gallons of gasoline would be saved.
 And Americans would also shed more than 3 billion pounds overall, according to these calculations.”
 Read the full article here.